intel-gpu/intel-gpu-i915-backports/README.md

 # Installation

-i915 driver has dependency on [VSEC(PMT)](https://github.com/intel-gpu/intel-gpu-pmt-backports/), Please install [Intel Platform Telemetry](https://github.com/intel-gpu/intel-gpu-pmt-backports/) before installting i915 driver.
+i915 driver has dependency on [VSEC(PMT)](https://github.com/intel-gpu/intel-gpu-pmt-backports/) and [MEI(CSE)](https://github.com/intel-gpu/intel-gpu-cse-backports), Please install VSEC and MEI before installting i915 driver.

     sudo rpm -ivh intel-dmabuf-dkms*.rpm intel-i915-dkms*.rpm
     # Reboot the device after installation of all packages.
     sudo reboot

+## Blacklist base kernel dmabuf:
+On redhat/main, along with i915 we are backporting dmabuf and drm.
+Since dmabuf is part of base kernel, we need to blacklist dmabuf by adding
+"initcall_blacklist=sync_debugfs_init,dma_buf_init" in kernel command line.

 ## Installation varification
 Please grep **backport**  from dmesg after reboot. you should see something like below